What is Burn Rate, and Why Does It Matter for Startups?

 What Happens When Cash Flow Runs Low?

 For startups, the opposite of healthy cash flow is dangerous.
 Poor cash management, unchecked spending, or unrealistic projections of revenue can lead you straight into the “cash flow crunch” zone, where expenses outweigh income, and your runway (the time until you run out of cash) becomes dangerously short.
-It’s not just a financial concern—it’s a business difficult.
+It’s not just a financial concern—it’s a business killer.

 When you find yourself in the land of low cash flow, it’s like trying to sail through stormy seas without a map.
 You’ll need to make tough decisions quickly, like cutting expenses, renegotiating contracts, or, in some cases, making the painful choice to let go of employees.
 The aim is to extend your runway long enough to either get more funding or reach profitability.

-Equalizing Burn Rate with Revenue Generation
+Balancing Burn Rate with Revenue Generation

 FAQs